 - Beta Couple: As is distressingly common in Hercules films, Herc and his wife Deianara have only one scene together and spend the body of the film separated, reducing them to Beta Couple.
 The film's primary romance (not counting Queen Antinea's seduction attempts) is between Herc's son Hylus and Antinea's daughter Ismene.

-- Big Word Shout / Say My Name: During the Adult Fear moment described above, Hercules barges into the Atlantean temple bellowing "ANTINEA!
+- Big Word Shout / Say My Name: During the aftermath of the rock quarry prisoners' failed attempt at Storming the Castle, Hercules barges into the Atlantean temple bellowing "ANTINEA!
 ANTINEA!!!"

 - Bittersweet Ending: Antinea is defeated and the threat to Greece neutralized; but Atlantis and all her people (including the innocent citizenry) are lost.
 Poor Atlantis just can't catch a break.